 JWST’s huge mirror is made of 18 hexagonal segments.
 These unfolded and adjusted in space to form one large mirror.
 JWST also has a tennis court sized sun-shield.
 This stops light from the Sun (and reflected off the Earth and Moon) from heating up its detectors.
 The detectors must be kept at a cool −266 °C to work.

-The JWST will use specially designed scientific instruments to collect the information which it will sent back to scientists on Earth.
+The JWST uses specially designed scientific instruments to collect the information it then sends back to scientists on Earth.
 The instruments on board are:

 - NIRCam: A wide field (2.2' × 4.4') near-IR camera covering wavelengths 0.6 - 5 µm;